-If the FDA, the EMA or other regulatory authorities do not approve the facilities being used to manufacture our product candidates, or if they withdraw any approval of the facilities being used to manufacture Auryxia or any other product candidates for which we receive marketing approval, we may need to find alternative manufacturing facilities, which would significantly impact our ability to continue commercializing Auryxia or develop, obtain marketing approval for or market our product candidates, if approved.
-Moreover, our failure or the failure of our third party manufacturers to comply with applicable regulations or guidance, or our failure to oversee or facilitate such compliance, could result in sanctions being imposed on us, including clinical holds, fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of Auryxia or our product candidates operating restrictions, receipt of a Form 483 or warning letter, or criminal prosecutions, any of which could significantly and adversely affect the supply of Auryxia, VAFSEO in Japan or our product candidates.
-For example, in the second quarter of 2020, we initiated a limited, voluntary recall of specific lots of Auryxia because it was determined that these lots were not manufactured in conformance with the FDA's GMP guidance relating to validation.
-In addition, we recorded a write-down of inventory associated with affected lots during the second and third quarters of 2020.
-While the costs of this recall were immaterial, should another recall or quality issues occur in the future, they could result in material costs, have a material adverse effect on our business and results of operations, and may impact our ability to supply Auryxia, VAFSEO in Japan or vadadustat for commercial and clinical use.
-Also, if our starting materials, drug substance or drug product are damaged or lost while in our third party manufacturers' control, it may impact our ability to supply our products or product candidates and we may incur significant financial harm.
-In addition, Auryxia, VAFSEO in Japan and our product candidates may compete with other products and product candidates for access to third party manufacturing facilities.
+If the FDA, the EMA or other regulatory authorities do not approve the facilities being used to manufacture vadadustat, or if they withdraw any approval of the facilities being used to manufacture Auryxia or Vafseo^{TM,} in Japan, we may need to find alternative manufacturing facilities, which would significantly impact our ability to continue commercializing Auryxia or develop, obtain marketing approval for or market our product candidates, if approved.
+Moreover, our failure or the failure of our third party manufacturers to comply with applicable regulations or guidance, or our failure to oversee or facilitate such compliance, could result in sanctions being imposed on us or our third party manufacturers, including, where applicable, clinical holds, fines, injunctions, civil penalties, delays in, suspension of or withdrawal of approvals, license revocation, seizures or recalls of Auryxia or vadadustat, operating restrictions, receipt of a Form 483 or warning letter, or criminal prosecutions, any of which could significantly and adversely affect the supply of Auryxia or vadadustat.
+For example, we recently had three limited, voluntary recalls of Auryxia.
+These and any other recalls or any supply, quality or manufacturing issues in the future and any related write-downs of inventory or other consequences could result in significant negative consequences, including reputational harm, loss of customer confidence, and a negative impact on our financials, any of which could have a material adverse effect on our business and results of operations, and may impact our ability to supply Auryxia, Vafseo in Japan or vadadustat for commercial and clinical use.
+Also, if our starting materials, drug substance or drug product are damaged or lost while in our or our third party manufacturers' control, it may adversely impact our ability to supply Auryxia or vadadustat, and we may incur significant financial harm.

+In addition, Auryxia and vadadustat may compete with other products and product candidates for access to third party manufacturing facilities.
 A third party manufacturer may also encounter delays or operational issues brought on by sudden internal resource constraints, labor disputes, shifting priorities or shifting regulatory protocols, including, in each case, relating to the COVID-19 pandemic.
-Certain of these third party manufacturing facilities may be contractually prohibited from manufacturing our product candidates or products, due to exclusivity provisions in agreements with our competitors.
-There are a limited number of manufacturers that operate under cGMP regulations and guidance and are capable of manufacturing Auryxia and our product candidates for us.
+Certain of these third party manufacturing facilities may be contractually prohibited from manufacturing Auryxia or vadadustat due to exclusivity provisions in agreements with our competitors.
+Any of the foregoing could negatively impact our third party manufacturers' ability to meet our demand, which could adversely impact our ability to supply Auryxia or vadadustat, and we may incur significant financial harm.

-Our current and anticipated future dependence on third parties for the manufacture of Auryxia, VAFSEO in Japan and our product candidates may adversely affect our and our partners' ability to continue to commercialize Auryxia, VAFSEO in Japan or any product candidates that receive marketing approval on a timely and competitive basis and any future profit margins.
+Our current and anticipated future dependence on third parties for the manufacture of Auryxia and vadadustat may adversely affect our and our partners' ability to commercialize Auryxia and vadadustat, where approved, on a timely and competitive basis and any future profit margins.

-Third party manufacturers may be unable to manufacture our products and product candidates in sufficient quality and quantity, which would delay or prevent us from commercializing approved products and developing our product candidates.
+Third party manufacturers may be unable to manufacture Auryxia and vadadustat in sufficient quality and quantity, which would delay or prevent us from commercializing and developing.